SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   ``ShoppingListItem`` does not define an initializer to provide an initial value for ``purchased``, because items in a shopping list (as modeled here) always start out unpurchased.
+   ``ShoppingListItem`` doesn't define an initializer to provide an initial value for ``purchased``, because items in a shopping list (as modeled here) always start out unpurchased.

-Because it provides a default value for all of the properties it introduces and does not define any initializers itself, ``ShoppingListItem`` automatically inherits
+Because it provides a default value for all of the properties it introduces and doesn't define any initializers itself, ``ShoppingListItem`` automatically inherits
 *all* of the designated and convenience initializers from its superclass.